http://glassdoor.com/slink.htm?key=vIhWQ—30+ days ago

 - Steep learning curve that can prove intimidating to begin with.

-I applied online.
-The process took 2 weeks.
-I interviewed at OSTC (Swansea, Wales) in February 2017.
+The process took a week.
+I interviewed at OSTC (Swansea, Wales).